vitejs/vite/docs/guide/comparisons.md

 [@web/dev-server](https://modern-web.dev/docs/dev-server/overview/) (previously `es-dev-server`) is a great project and Vite 1.0's Koa-based server setup was inspired by it.

 `@web/dev-server` is a bit lower-level in terms of scope.
-It does not provide out-of-the-box framework integrations, and requires manually setting up a Rollup configuration for the production build.
-However, its parent project does provide a collection of excellent Rollup plugins.
+It does not provide official framework integrations, and requires manually setting up a Rollup configuration for the production build.

-Overall, Vite is a more opinionated / higher-level tool that aims to provide a more streamlined workflow compared to `@web/dev-server`.
+Overall, Vite is a more opinionated / higher-level tool that aims to provide a more out-of-the-box workflow.
 That said, the `@web` umbrella project contains many other excellent tools that may benefit Vite users as well.